-The teachers at Brookswood believe that every student wants to be a successful learner.
+The teachers at ACSS believe that every student wants to be a successful learner.
 In order to bring about this success, each teacher has developed a learning climate appropriate to his or her subject discipline.
-The teachers' expectations and regulations will be explained to students in the first few days of class.
-Students are then required to follow these rules set out in each of their classes.
+The classroom teacher will work with the students to develop appropriate classroom expectations.